DemisoDaba/Filling_Missed-Data/For_StreamFlow/README.md

 # Filling of Missed Data - Stream Flow (SF)

+## Important Notes
+- This is to fill streamflow(missed) by using regression method.
+- The data must have at least one/two recorded values in a year.
-_**In this repository you will find different folders which contain codes for different Steps in filling of missed SF data**_
+- In this repository you will find different folders which contain codes for different Steps in filling of missed SF data

 ### :file_folder:- Directories